CharleRoger/Garden/Totky-Feculky wars.md

 ## Background

+Totky and Feculky were the main colonial powers on Pilam and were engaged in a rivalry long before the war broke out.

 ## First Totky-Feculky war

 *Note: In this section, Feculky's and Totky's forces are also considered to include the forces of their allies, although they were not entirely coordinated.*